moq-wg/moq-transport/draft-lcurley-warp.md

 Every parameter MUST appear at most once within the SETUP message.
 The peers SHOULD verify that and close the connection if a parameter appears more than once.

 The ROLE parameter is mandatory for the client.
-The INITIAL_TRACKS parameter is mandatory for any parry that is expected to send media.
 All of the other parameters are optional.

 ## ROLE parameter